Ansible Architecture Diagram

 Ansible Architecture

 Ansible has emerged as one of the most popular automation tools, revolutionizing how organizations manage and deploy their IT infrastructure.
-Ansible has gained widespread adoption across diverse industries with its simple yet robust architecture.
+With its simple yet robust architecture, Ansible has gained widespread adoption across diverse industries.
 In this blog post, we will delve into the intricacies of Ansible architecture, exploring how it works and its key components.

 At its core, Ansible follows a client-server architecture model.
 It has three main components: control nodes, managed nodes, and communication channels.
-Let’s take a closer look at each of these components.
+Let’s examine each of these components.

 1. Control Node: